 Horses that started their careers in points have a particularly strong record, with four of the last five winners starting life in that discipline prior to their respective victories.
 The race has also proven a good springboard for future Festival success, with the likes of Wichita Lineman, Bobs Worth, Penhill, Minella Indo and Monkfish all going on to land races at subsequent Cheltenham Festivals.

 Perhaps with the race’s tough nature it is no surprise that the most successful jockey in its history is the legendary AP McCoy, who landed three renewals in his time in the saddle.
-McCoy’s first victory came aboard Black Jack Ketchum in 2006, and he quickly added to that a year later with Witchita Lineman – a horse who would go on to provide McCoy with one of his most famous moments in the saddle.
+McCoy’s first victory came aboard Black Jack Ketchum in 2006, and he quickly added to that a year later with Wichita Lineman – a horse who would go on to provide McCoy with one of his most famous moments in the saddle.
 McCoy’s final victory in the Albert Bartlett came in 2013 when partnering race favourite At Fishers Cross.

 Winners since 2005